 What is iron and why is it important?

 Iron is a mineral that helps build red blood cells.
-Most importantly, iron helps your blood cells carry the oxygen that is needed for energy.
+Most importantly, iron helps your blood cells carry the oxygen, which is needed for energy, throughout the body.
 Getting the right amount of iron can improve your performance in sports and in school.
-People who follow a vegetarian or vegan diet also need to pay extra attention to make sure they get enough iron.
+People who follow a vegetarian or vegan diet need to pay extra attention to make sure they get enough iron.
 Iron deficiency in young men is pretty rare and typically indicates something other than just a dietary insufficiency.

 What happens if I don’t get enough iron?

-Anemia is a condition typically associated with an iron deficiency.
-Anemia occurs when you don’t have enough healthy red blood cells.
-Without the right amount of healthy red blood cells, enough oxygen doesn’t get into your body.
-This causes people with anemia to look pale and feel weak and tired.
-The most common cause of anemia is not getting enough iron in your diet.
+Iron deficiency can cause a condition called anemia.
+Iron deficiency anemia occurs when you don’t have enough healthy red blood cells because your body does not have enough iron.
+Without the right amount of healthy red blood cells, your body’s muscles and organs won’t get the oxygen they need.
+This can cause people with iron deficiency anemia to look pale and feel weak and tired.
+Not getting enough iron in your diet is the most common cause of anemia.
 Your health care provider may recommend a multivitamin with iron if it seems like you are not getting enough iron from foods.
 If you are already anemic, your health care provider will probably suggest an iron supplement.

 How much iron do I need?